ckozler/iomonitor/README.md

 running the script with all zeros for crit/warn then using "raw data" line to generate some  values you consider warn/critical.
 I used a count of 120 (2 minutes) then min/max/avg * 1.5 for warning and * 2.5 for critical

+# Requirements

+You must have ioping installed.
+You can find it here - https://github.com/koct9i/ioping